Downtown Evansville

 Downtown Evansville is the central business district of Evansville, Indiana.
-The boundaries of downtown Evansville have changed as the city has grown, but they are generally considered to be between Canal Street at the south and east, the Lloyd Expressway to the north, Pigeon Creek to the northwest, and the Ohio River to the southeast south and southwest.
+It is located between Canal Street at the south and east, the Lloyd Expressway to the north, Pigeon Creek to the northwest, and the Ohio River to the southeast south and southwest.
 Downtown Evansville is entirely within Pigeon Township.

-The district constitutes Evansville's government, cultural and business center.
-The Evansville Civic Center houses the administrative offices for the city and Vanderburgh County.
-Berry Plastics, CenterPoint Energy, and Old National Bank, the largest financial services bank holding company headquartered in Indiana, have corporate headquarters in downtown Evansville with Mead Johnson's headquarters just west of Downtown.
+It is home to the Evansville Civic Center.
+Berry Plastics, CenterPoint Energy, and Old National Bank, the largest financial services bank holding company headquartered in Indiana, have corporate headquarters in downtown Evansville.